lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

 2. With the fields `title`, `artist`, `release_year` with it respective fields
 3. We also need to list the fields inside the class Meta

-Additionally we need to add 2 methods to let DRF know how to save and how to update the Albums.
+Additionally, we need to add 2 methods to let DRF know how to save and how to update the Albums.

 The first is `create`